Discover more from Arkmedic's blog

 (2) is produced for at least 60 days and almost certainly longer

-(3) produces the full length spike exactly matching (amino acid for amino acid1) the full length of the viral spike protein
+(3) produces the full length spike exactly matching (amino acid for amino acid

 But, hold on I hear you say.
 All those clever commentators on my social media feed keep saying that the spike doesn’t get into the nucleus, don’t they?
 And they debunked the Jiang story on this basis didn’t they?